syncfusion-content/windowsforms-docs/WindowsForms/TreeMap/Tree-Map-Levels.md

 {% endtabs %}

-## GroupGap
+## Group gap

 The [`GroupGap`](https://help.syncfusion.com/cr/cref_files/windowsforms/treemap/Syncfusion.TreeMap.Windows~Syncfusion.Windows.Forms.TreeMap.TreeMapFlatLevel~GroupGap.html) can be specified for separating the items of every level.
-It is used to differentiate the levels in the TreeMap control.
+It is used to differentiate the levels in the tree map control.

-### Code Sample
+### Code sample

 {% tabs %}